 PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Completion of all M3 Core Clerkships; M4 status

 PURPOSE: In this geriatric medicine elective, students will learn about the mode of presentation of illnesses in older persons and how to assess multiple overlapping illnesses.
-The process and dimensions of geriatric assessment will be demonstrated, including the medical, cognitive, and functional abilities in the activities of daily living.
+The process and dimensions of geriatric assessment will be demonstrated, including the medical, cognitive, and functional abilities.
 The elective experience can be modified to students’ particular educational goals, both in terms of reading and activities during the elective.

 INSTRUCTIONAL FEATURES: The student will be introduced to geriatric medicine in a variety of settings.
-Students will have the ability to participate firsthand in the health care of older persons interacting with attending physicians and fellows as well as specialists in pharmacology and the associated health professions, all of whom have special expertise in the care of older patients.
-Students will also participate in twice weekly scheduled case conferences and teaching seminars.
+Students will have the ability to participate firsthand in the health care of older persons interacting with attending physicians and fellows, all of whom have special expertise in the care of older patients.
+Students will also participate in weekly scheduled didactics, journal clubs/case conferences.
 The elective experience can be modified to students’ particular educational goals both in terms of reading and activities during the elective.
 The settings for this program in geriatrics include:

-• West Side Veterans Administration Medical Center.
-Students will participate in consulting rounds, outpatient clinic, home based primary care (HBPC) and the Community Living Center (CLC).
+• Jesse Brown Veterans Administration Medical Center: Students will participate in outpatient clinic, telehealth clinic, and home based primary care (HBPC).

-ASSESSMENT: Students will be given feedback on the rotation at each site based on clinical performance.
-Knowledge and skills acquired in this rotation will be judged in relation to student-based educational goals and objectives .
+ASSESSMENT: Students will be given feedback on the rotation based on clinical performance.
+Knowledge and skills acquired in this rotation will be judged in relation to student-based educational goals and objectives.

 Program Number: ELEC 615